List of Sharpe series characters: Hector McCandless

 Colonel Hector McCandless first appears in the novel Sharpe's Tiger by Bernard Cornwell.
-An aging, religious Calvinist who served with the King's Scotch Brigade McCandless had to accept a job in the East India Company due to lack of funds for his promotion.
-After commanding battalions of Sepoy's he was transferred by the company to the British Army to be promoted to colonel and chief of intelligence.
+An aging, religious Calvinist who served with the King's Scotch Brigade, McCandless had to accept a job in the East India Company due to lack of funds for his promotion.
+After commanding battalions of Sepoys he was transferred by the company to the British Army to be promoted to colonel and chief of intelligence.
 A born surveyor McCandless is more familiar to India then most going on many mapping expeditions.

-Speaking many native Indian languages he has connections with many across subcontinent including Appah Rao a Hindu and former Sepoy of his who is currently a general in the Tippoo of Mysore's army.
+Speaking many native Indian languages he has connections with many across subcontinent including Appah Rao, a Hindu and former Sepoy of his who is currently a general in the Tippoo of Mysore's army.

 Prior to the Siege of Seringapatam McCandless meets with Appah Rao behind enemy lines and learns of the Tippoo's plan to plant explosives in the space between the city's weak outer western wall and the newly built inner wall.
 Whilst carrying this vital information McCandless is intercepted and captured by the Tippoo's cavalry and taken to Seringapatam to be put before the Tippoo himself.
 Claiming to be the fictitious Colonel Ross he hides his true mission by pretending he was out foraging.
 The Tippoo believes him and has McCandless thrown in the palace dungeon.

-After General Harris and General Baird send Private Sharpe and Lieutenant William Lawford to rescue McCandless and his information he is almost shot by Sharpe as the Tippoo tells Sharpe to kill McCandless to prove his loyalty.
+After General Harris and General Baird send Private Sharpe and Lieutenant William Lawford to rescue McCandless and his information He is almost shot by Sharpe as the Tippoo tells Sharpe to kill McCandless to prove his loyalty.
 Sharpe fires but McCandless survives due to the Tippoo's use of fake gunpowder.

-After Sharpe and Lawford are exposed as spies the meet McCandless in the dungeon where McCandless helps teach Sharpe to read.
+After Sharpe and Lawford are exposed as spies they meet McCandless in the dungeon where McCandless helps teach Sharpe to read.
 McCandless later escapes with Lawford and Sharpe with the help of Sharpe's lover Mary Bickerstaff as the British attack Seringapatam.